Victoria Valadez Rojas: Resilience and Legacy

 Element Significance

-Universal Theme Captures timeless mourning and maternal devotion, making it a fixture at memorials and Mother’s Day observances.
+Universal Theme Maternal devotion and mourning, making the song a fixture at funerals and Mother’s Day tributes

 Recognition and Cultural Impact